morshed2767/PHP/ReadMe.txt

     die ('Connection failed: ' . $con->connect_error);
   }

-**this will connect to the local server, so please make sure local server is running.**
+**this will connect to the local server, so please make sure local server is running.**....